 - 3 cups fresh or frozen cranberries (1 – 12-ounce bag)

 - The zest and juice from two large oranges

-- Simmering the cranberry sauce for 10 more minutes, or until it is slightly reduced.
+- Simmer the cranberry sauce for 10 more minutes, or until it is slightly reduced.
 Note: the cranberry sauce will thicken as it cools.